argilla-io/argilla/docs/_source/getting_started/installation/deployments/huggingface-spaces.md

 ## Your first Argilla Space

-In this section, you'll learn to deploy an Argilla Space and use it for data annotation and training a sentiment classifier with [SetFit](https://github.com/huggingface/setfit/), an amazing few-shot learning library.
+In this section, you'll learn to deploy an Argilla Space and use it for human feedback collection.

 ### Deploy Argilla on Spaces